 This trek is almost entirely vegetarian.
 If you’re a meat eater, make sure to bring dried meat with you.
 It’s illegal to kill animals in the area, sell or buy meat.
 However, you are allowed to bring dried meat.

 High altitude trekking often has a lack of fruit and veggies so these are important for me.

 Again, it’s a vegetarian trek, so extra protein is good.
 There’s almost no tea shops in between the villages so power bars are a good snack to keep you fueled.

 Nuts, dried coconut, raisins, etc. are all great snacks.

 Sometimes, you just need a little sugar fix.
 Finding chocolate on the trail is hard.

 Other Items to Pack for Tsho Rolpa

-Money – Bring enough money for the trek.
+Bring enough money for the trek.
 There are no ATMs or ways to get money as you go.
 You can read my post on how much money to bring to Tsho Rolpa.

-Trekking Insurance – This trek isn’t super difficult, but there are only a few places to sleep.
+This trek isn’t super difficult, but there are only a few places to sleep.
 This means that you have to go to the next village even if it’s a big increase in altitude.
 We both got headaches in Beding.
-In Na we had the same problem.
+In Na, we had the same problem.
 We did some acclimation hikes to help and took Diamox in Na to get us through the night.
 It’s fairly easy to go back down in altitude, but I always recommend people to be safe.
 There’s no roads past Chhetchhet so getting help in an emergency is very difficult.
 The only emergency rescue available is by helicopter.
-Therefore, I recommend trekking insurance.
-World Nomads “Standard Plan” will cover rescues for the height of Tsho Rolpa Lake.
-I’ve used them on every trip and have always had my claims paid in full.
+Therefore, you can consider getting travel insurance.

 Download My Tsho Rolpa Trek Guidebook!